 - CSS Profile and FAFSA forms need to be submitted by the selected application deadline for those applying for need-based financial aid.

 The committee will recommend to the president one awardee and one alternate.
 The awardee and alternate will be notified of their selection by mid-March.
-Response by the awardee to the Dickinson-Carlisle Scholarship offer will be due by May 1.
+Response by the awardee to the Dickinson-Cumberland County Scholarship offer will be due by May 1.
 The alternate will be notified as soon as the awardee has responded to the offer, no later than May 15.